amitkyadav2203/equal-experts/README.md

-## 5. Test the API with a Python Script
+## 6. Test the API with a Python Script in same Docker image
 Use the provided test.py script to test the API.
-The script sends a request to the Flask app and prints the response.
+The script sends a request to the Flask app container and prints the response.

 Sample test.py Script:
 ```
-python3 test.py
+docker run --rm --network EqualExperts github-gist-app:latest python3 test.py
 ```

 Please make sure to update tests as appropriate.

-## 6. Test the API with a github username
+## 7. Test the API with a github username

 Sample username `octocat`:
 ```